raydevkit/ProductClientHub/README.md

 ## Notes and limitations
 - The DB path is hardcoded in `ProductClientHubDBContext`.
 - Use cases instantiate `ProductClientHubDBContext` directly (no DI).
-Consider refactoring to use dependency injection and `AddDbContext`.
 - Migrations/seeding are not included.
 - `LogoutUseCase` is a no-op (stateless JWT).
 Consider token blacklisting if needed.